aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mhtml-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MHTML and HtmlFixed to Microsoft Word DOTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Microsoft Word formats, Web archive MHTML, HTML and HtmlFixed format to save the document in the HTML format using absolutely positioned elements.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy to export and import MHTML, PDF and various other formats using Python.
+<h2>Why to Convert</h2>

+As a Python developer, it is important to be able to convert Microsoft Word DOTM documents to MHTML and HtmlFixed formats.
+This is because MHTML and HtmlFixed formats are more widely used and supported by web browsers, making it easier to share documents online.
+Additionally, MHTML and HtmlFixed formats are more secure than other formats, as they are less vulnerable to malicious code.

+<h2>How Aspose.Total Helps for MHTML to DOTM Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of various APIs that can help automate the conversion process.
+It includes Aspose.Words for Python via .NET, which makes it easy to export and import MHTML, PDF and various other formats using Python.
+The API also allows developers to save documents in the HTML format using absolutely positioned elements.
+This makes it easier to share documents online, as well as ensuring that the documents are secure and less vulnerable to malicious code.
+Additionally, Aspose.Total for Python via .NET also provides support for other formats, such as Microsoft Word, making it a great choice for developers looking to convert DOTM documents to MHTML and HtmlFixed formats.

 {{% /blocks/products/pf/feature-page-summary %}}